JuliaInv/FactoredEikonalFastMarching.jl/README.md

 # FactoredEikonalFastMarching.jl
 Julia Package for solving the factored eikonal equation of a regular rectangular mesh using the fast marching algorithm.

+Based on the following paper (please cite if you are using the package.)

+Eran Treister and Eldad Haber, A fast marching algorithm for the factored eikonal equation, Under review.

 # Requirements

 This package is intended to use with julia versions 0.4.x.